JakeHarrison-CS/StockSimulation/README.md

 # StockSimulation

 The StockBacktester is a Java-based project designed to provide users with a simulated environment to practice buying and selling stocks while also offering the functionality to analyze stock performance using moving averages.
-The project was built over the span of 4 weeks as a final project for my Computer Science class.
+The project was built over the span of 4 weeks as a final project for my grade 11 Computer Science class.
 To use: run the mainMenu.java located in src/GUI/mainMenu.java

 Key Features: